BrenoFariasdaSilva/BrenoFariasdaSilva/README.md

 ---

-## I'm a student of Computer Science at the [Federal University of Technology – Paraná](https://pt.wikipedia.org/wiki/Universidade_Tecnol%C3%B3gica_Federal_do_Paran%C3%A1).
+## I'm a Computer Science student at the [Federal University of Technology – Paraná](https://pt.wikipedia.org/wiki/Universidade_Tecnol%C3%B3gica_Federal_do_Paran%C3%A1).

 ---